SvStraten/SiamSA-PPM/README.md

 # SiamSA-PPM

-This is the official GitHub repository for SIAMese learning with Statistical Augmentation for Predictive Process Monitoring (SiamSA-PPM).
+This is the official GitHub repository for **SIAMese learning with Statistical Augmentation for Predictive Process Monitoring (SiamSA-PPM)**.

+📄 The paper *“Leveraging Data Augmentation and Siamese Learning for Predictive Process Monitoring”* has been **accepted at the 31st International Conference on Cooperative Information Systems (CoopIS 2025)**.
+You can read it on [arXiv](https://arxiv.org/abs/2507.18293).

 ![The Framework](framework.png)

 ## Datasets